• Skip to primary navigation

 • Vinegar or lemon juice add acidity that keep the dough tender and prevent it from shrinking as it bakes.

-• Yogurt or buttermilk can also be used to add acidity – these make extra lovely dough since they add a little protein as well!
+• Yogurt or buttermilk can also be used to add acidity – these make extra lovely dough!

 • Ice water brings the dough together.